 What's the Sunniest City in Canada?
 Where Calgary Ranks

-Posted by Justin Havre Real Estate Team on Tuesday, August 6th, 2024 at 11:27am.
+Posted by Justin Havre Real Estate Team on Thursday, April 2nd, 2026 at 11:27am.

 Ever wonder which Canadian city gets the most sunlight?
 Calgary tops the list with an abundance of sunshine that enhances the city's numerous parks and outdoor spaces, making it a perfect destination for outdoor enthusiasts or anyone who enjoys a bright, cheerful atmosphere.
-But how do other major Canadian cities like Edmonton, Vancouver, Toronto, and Montreal compare?
+But how do other major Canadian cities like Edmonton, Vancouver, Toronto, and Montréal compare?
 Learn more about the sunniest cities in Canada!

 What Are the Sunniest Cities in Canada?